LieberInstitute/SPEAQeasy/README.md

 1. **Clone the repository in the current directory**: *git clone git@github.com:LieberInstitute/RNAsp.git*
 2. (Optional) **Adjust configuration**: hardware resource usage, software versioning, and cluster option choices are specified in *conf/jhpce.config*
-3. **Modify the main script and run**: this is *run_test_jhpce_qsub.sh*.
-The pipeline run is submitted to the cluster by executing `qsub run_test_jhpce_qsub.sh`.
-Alternatively, you may run the pipeline interactively via `bash run_test_jhpce.sh`.
+3. **Modify the main script and run**: this is *run_pipeline_jhpce_qsub.sh*.
+The pipeline run is submitted to the cluster by executing `qsub run_pipeline_jhpce_qsub.sh`.
+Alternatively, you may run the pipeline interactively via `bash run_pipeline_jhpce.sh`.
 See "Full list of command-line options" for details about modifying the script you choose.

 ### Run on a Sun Grid Engines (SGE) cluster ###

 1. **Clone the repository in the current directory**: *git clone git@github.com:LieberInstitute/RNAsp.git*
 2. **Choose how to manage software dependencies**: see "Software requirements" section.
 3. (Optional) **Adjust configuration**: hardware resource usage, software versioning, and cluster option choices are specified in *conf/sge.config*.
 You may alteratively modify *conf/sge_large.config*, which is configured to be more resource-intensive by default.
-If you choose *sge_large_config*, modify *run_test_sge.sh* to include the line `-profile sge_large` instead of `-profile sge`.
+If you choose *sge_large_config*, modify *run_pipeline_sge.sh* to include the line `-profile sge_large` instead of `-profile sge`.
-4. **Modify the main script and run**: the main script is *run_test_sge.sh*.
-Run the pipeline interactively with `bash run_test_sge.sh`, or submit as a job to your cluster with `qsub run_test_sge.sh`.
+4. **Modify the main script and run**: the main script is *run_pipeline_sge.sh*.
+Run the pipeline interactively with `bash run_pipeline_sge.sh`, or submit as a job to your cluster with `qsub run_pipeline_sge.sh`.
 See "Full list of command-line options" for details about modifying the script for your use-case.

 See [here](https://www.nextflow.io/docs/latest/executor.html#sge) for additional information on nextflow for SGE environments.